What are the benefits of Cheakamus Community Forest?

 Community forests give communities significant jurisdiction over their forested lands.
 The goals and strategies employed in each of British Columbia’s more than 60 community forests reflect the values and priorities of its managing community.
 The Cheakamus Community Forest is managed by a society comprised of three equal regional government partners, the Resort Municipality of Whistler, Lil’wat Nation and Squamish Nation.

-- The Cheakamus Community Forest (CCF) ensures that the RMOW, Squamish and Lil’wat First Nations, not private forest operations, have control over the timber harvest and benefit from its profits.
+- The Cheakamus Community Forest (CCF) ensures that the RMOW, Squamish and Lil’wat Nations, not private forest operations, have control over the timber harvest and benefit from its profits.

 - The CCF is able to control the way logging will occur with consideration to recreation, cultural values and sustainability goals, such as protecting viewsheds, watersheds and old growth forest.

 - The CCF actively seeks community input on harvest plans through open houses and other forms of community consultation.
 There is now significantly more public consultation than when private companies held tenure in the area.

 - Through analysis of constraints on the land base, the wood available, and discussions with the Province, the final Annual Allowable Cut (AAC) of wood was approximately half of the standard provincial forest management approach.